 Sorrento – What to do

-Sorrento is a famous Italian holiday resort and was really busy but also very beautiful when we visited in April.
+Sorrento is a famous Italian holiday resort and was busy, but also very beautiful when we visited in April.
 It’s a small city with a pretty old town positioned high above the sea on one of the most spectacular points of the Campanian coast.

-During our stay at Pompei, we took advantage of having the Circumvesuiana metro line outside the campsite and visited Sorrento for the day which was only half an hour train ride.
-Another day we took the train to Naples which again was about half an hour journey.
+During our stay in Pompeii, we took advantage of having the Circumvesuviana metro line outside the campsite.
+We visited Sorrento for the day, which was only a half-hour train ride away.
+Another day, we took the train to Naples, which again was about a half-hour journey.

 Click here to see the Details of the campsites we used.